NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Improving Deep Neural Networks Hyperparameter Tuning, Regularization and Optimization/Week 1 - Practical Aspects of Deep Learning.md

     * Basically try and slightly mutate the data to where is still represents the dataset but slightly different.
 For example images: changing orientation, distortion, filters.
 * Early Stopping
     * comparing the training and cross validation sets and determining early training stoppage when the loss on the training vs cross begin to diverge.
+    * Although it is useful it does sometimes now allow you to reduce the full learning to determine the full potential of learning.
+So, it is best to use this as an adjustment point to further regress your model.
 *